Last updated on September 4th, 2022.

 -

-Place ingredients in a big bowl, and mix with your hands until a dough form.
+Place ingredients in a big bowl and mix with your hands until a dough is formed.
+Set aside to rest for 30 minutes.

 -